Frequently Asked Questions about UNITAR

 Where is UNITAR located?

 UNITAR’s headquarters are located in Geneva (Switzerland).
-Two outposted offices have been established in New York (USA) and Hiroshima (Japan) to strengthen skills of beneficiaries through programme development and delivery, and to assist programme development and regional activities.
+Two out-posted offices have been established in New York (USA) and Hiroshima (Japan) to strengthen skills of beneficiaries through programme development and delivery of regional activities.
 Read more.

 How is UNITAR governed?

 UNITAR is headed by an Executive Director and governed by a Board of Trustees.
-Members of the Board of Trustees are appointed “ad personam” by the Secretary-General bringing their important point of view from academies, politics and private business.
-Appointed by the Secretary-General, the Executive Director reports directly to the Economic and Social Council (ECOSOC).
+Members of the Board of Trustees are appointed “ad personam” by the United Nations Secretary-General, bringing their important point of view from governments, foundations, academics and private business.
+Appointed by the UN Secretary-General, the Executive Director reports directly to the Economic and Social Council (ECOSOC) of the United Nations.

 Where can I get more information and documentation on UNITAR?

-Annual reports and other official documents are available in the official documentation section of the website.
+UN Resolutions and other official documents are available in the Resolutions and Other Reports section of the website.
 Information on the main areas of work are available under respective sections of the website.

 What training is delivered by UNITAR?

-UNITAR organizes training in the form of seminars, workshops and fellowships where participants, mostly professionals from developing countries, learn from each other and share their experiences and the common issues they are facing.
+UNITAR organizes training in the form of workshops, seminars, workshops and fellowships where participants, mostly professionals from developing countries, learn from each other and share their experiences and the common issues they are facing.
 This can be done in face-to-face events as well as online courses.

 What kind of recognition do I receive when participating in UNITAR activities?

 Depending on the topic and format, our courses give right to different levels of recognition, ranging from a certificate of participation to certificates of completion and diplomas or certificates recognized by academic institutions.